 REGARDING PRESCRIPTION MEDICINES

-Patient need medicine which is safe and effective, treats symptoms and ideally addresses underlying disorders which are causing the problem.
+Patients need medicine which is safe and effective, that treat symptoms and ideally address underlying disorders which are causing medical problems.

 Do not fall into the hands of irresponsible individuals with an unbalanced outlook who may advise you to discontinue life-saving medicines.
-Some examples:
+Some examples of prescription medicines include:

 Thyroid replacement medicines